 Delavan is a somewhat small city located in the state of Wisconsin.
 With a population of 8,264 people and three constituent neighborhoods, Delavan is the 99th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Delavan is generally considered to be a blue-collar town.
-38.82% of the Delavan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Delavan is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Delavan who work in office and administrative support (9.69%), maintenance occupations (8.31%), and sales jobs (7.97%).
+Delavan is a blue-collar town, with 38.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Delavan is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Delavan who work in office and administrative support (11.15%), sales jobs (6.90%), and food service (6.90%).

-The citizens of Delavan are slightly less educated than the national average of 21.84% for the average city or town: 16.18% of adults in Delavan have a bachelor's degree or advanced degree
+The percentage of adults in Delavan with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.64% of adults in Delavan have a bachelor's degree or advanced degree.

-The per capita income in Delavan in 2010 was $20,321, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,284 for a family of four.
+The per capita income in Delavan in 2018 was $24,494, which is lower middle income relative to Wisconsin and the nation.
+This equates to an annual income of $97,976 for a family of four.
 However, Delavan contains both very wealthy and poor people as well.

+Delavan is a very ethnically-diverse city.
 The people who call Delavan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Delavan residents report their race to be White, followed by Native Hawaiian.
+The greatest number of Delavan residents report their race to be White, followed by Asian.
 Delavan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.34% of the city’s residents.
-Important ancestries of people in Delavan include Irish, English, Polish, and Norwegian.
+People of Hispanic or Latino origin account for 26.06% of the city’s residents.
+Important ancestries of people in Delavan include German, Irish, Polish, Italian, and English.

 The most common language spoken in Delavan is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Polish.